 Students are also required to fulfill the following requirements:

-- Epidemiology seminar series: Students are required to attend.
+- Students are required to attend the epidemiology seminar series.
 To enable our PhD students to be excellent communicators in professional settings, we require each PhD student to give at least two presentations in the seminar series.